Solo in Seoul: A Filipina’s guide to traveling alone

 A strong, independent woman can never be “too prepared,” so we recommend creating a system that organizes all your essential documents and necessities.
 If you’re the kind of girl who thrives making checklists, create a Notion page or an accessible Google Docs that compiles digital versions of your documents such as your flight details, vaccine certifications, passport, IDs, and emergency contact numbers.
 If you’re not the type to make Notion pages, start strategizing what can work best for you.

 For first-timers in Seoul, it’s best to immerse yourself in travel blogs and YouTube vlogs to familiarize yourself with the places you’re visiting.
-Watch Thiz is Dan for a foreigner’s survival guide to Korea, or saranghoe to see a glimpse of everyday life in Seoul.
+Watch Thiz is Dan for a foreigner’s survival guide to Korea or Saranghoe to see a glimpse of everyday life in Seoul.
 Consider bookmarking these resources on your homepage so all essential information is just a click away.
 It would also be beneficial to pack light since you’ll be carrying all your luggage alone.

 Accommodation: Know your travel style

-The area where you choose to stay in South Korea should be determined by your “travel style” or your purpose for traveling.
+The area where you choose to stay in Seoul should be determined by your “travel style” or your purpose for traveling.
 Choosing a district may be overwhelming with so many hotels and Airbnbs to choose from.
 Each area in Seoul has its own personality and finding one that would suit your agendas is essential.
 Here are the common spots for tourists and their overall vibe:

 • Myeongdong: touristy, vibrant, energetic, fashionable